 Let's face it - sales has a lot of moving parts, and different sales jobs require different capabilities.
 To be successful, salespeople may need to be able to:

 What are the chances that narrowly focused assessments that take just 15 to 30 minutes to complete will be able to identify whether an individual has the talents required to succeed in ALL of these areas?

 An individual can have every talent required to achieve top sales performance.
-However, if they don't ENJOY the activities involved in selling, it is unlikely they will perform very well for very long!
+However, if they don't ENJOY the activities involved in selling, chances are they won't perform very well for very long.

 I have to admit I was hesitant when we first got together.
 The concept of assessments felt like reading tea leaves.
 However, you have really opened my eyes to the value they can provide.

 Your assessments have certainly made an impact in our sales process from a hiring perspective.
 Since we started working with you, our monthly sales run rate has nearly doubled.
 I can't assign a specific percentage of that sales growth to our work together, but I know it has been an important factor.

 During the internet bubble, everyone was winning.
 Anyone who was in sales back then has a resume that looks great.
 This makes it hard to flush out the people who can really do the services value sell.
 You have helped us find these people, and avoid others that we might have hired in the past who would have been mistakes.